 List Entry Behaviors

-A sample of the learner target population should be tested to determine if their entry behavior Knowledge, Skills, and Abilities (KSAs) match the proposed level of instruction.
+A sample of the target population of learners should be tested to determine if their entry behavior, composed of knowledge, skills, and abilities (KSA) match the proposed level of instruction.
 To determine the entry behavior, test a small sample of the learners to establish if your assumption of their threshold knowledge and the starting point of the training program are correct.
-That is, do the proposed learners have the needed KSAs to master the terminal learning objective in the training program or must they be taught additional enabling objectives.

-Once you have tested their present KSAs, then the tasks to be taught should be tested on a small sample of personnel who have mastered the tasks previously to ensure the proposed test is correct.
-Finally, a sample of the proposed learners are tested to see if they can pass any portions of the test without any instruction.
+Once you have tested their present KSAs, then the tasks to be taught should be tested on a small sample of personnel who have mastered the tasks previously to ensure the proposed solution is correct.

 Next Steps